 LFY Consulting, offers international coaching and consulting services for achievement oriented business professionals that are in a managerial or directorial level position, that have thought about leaving their job or starting their own business due to feeling stuck and unfulfilled.

-Some thoughts from Dr. Benjamin Ritter…read more and connect with him on LinkedIn
+Some thoughts from Dr. Benjamin Ritter, Career Coach for Leaders…read more and connect with him on LinkedIn

-Pissed Off At Feedback?
-Turn It Into A Gift
+Pissed Off At Career Feedback?
+Be Your Best Leader and Turn It Into A Gift

-I was on an initial call with a new executive coaching client last week.
-Overall, she was told that in order to continue in her role, she'd need to develop her executive presence.
-While this type of feedback is common, she felt it implied she was not good enough.
+I had an initial call with a new executive coaching client last week.
+She was informed that to continue in her role, she needed to develop her executive presence.
+While this feedback is common in leadership coaching, she felt it implied she was not good enough.

-As we dug deeper, she expressed feelings of being unwanted and underappreciated, which over time, led to anger and defensiveness.
-She was even considering leaving a job she truly enjoyed because she felt that the executive team and board did not appreciate her hard work and value.
-She was ready to give up and say, "Take me as I am, or don't take me at all."
+As we explored further, she shared feelings of being unappreciated and undervalued, which over time grew into anger and defensiveness.
+She was even contemplating leaving a job she enjoyed because she felt the executive team and board did not recognize her hard work and contributions.
+She was ready to say, "Accept me as I am, or don't accept me at all."

-It’s almost impossible to be an employee and not receive feedback at some point.
-Often, this feedback feels personal, and we react as if we are being attacked.
-We put up guards, get defensive, and do what we need to do to protect ourselves.
+It’s almost impossible to be an employee and not receive feedback during one's career.
+Often, this feedback feels personal, and we react defensively, as if under attack.
+We put up barriers, become defensive, and do what we must to protect ourselves.

-That means, when we feel unwanted or underappreciated in any way, we often push away from whatever is causing us pain, and at work, that generally means we disengage from our jobs.
-Constructive feedback, perceived as negative, can destroy our trust and feelings of safety at work.
-It can turn a job that we thought was perfect into one that we want to leave.
+When we feel unappreciated or undervalued, we often push away from whatever causes us pain.
+At work, this typically means disengaging from our jobs.
+Constructive feedback, perceived as negative, can shatter our trust and sense of safety at work.
+It can turn a job we thought was perfect into one we want to leave.

-For my client, the key will be in reshaping her perception of the feedback from a critique of her worth to a constructive roadmap.
-This involves developing strategies to build her executive presence and ensuring her efforts are noticed and valued.
+For my client, the key will be reshaping her perception of the feedback from a critique of her worth to a constructive roadmap.
+This involves developing strategies to enhance her executive presence and ensuring her efforts are recognized and valued.

-Ultimately, feedback isn’t something to fight; it’s something to explore.
+Ultimately, feedback isn’t something to resist; it’s something to explore.
 It's not there to harm us, but to provide the "cheat codes" to maximize our current situation.
-By considering leaving, she would be missing out on an opportunity to make the most of where she already is.
+By considering leaving, she would miss out on an opportunity to fully leverage where she already is.

-Where in your life have you pushed away feedback?
+Where in your career have you dismissed feedback?

-Is there a chance to react differently to feedback right now?
+Is there an opportunity to respond differently to feedback right now?

 ---